-How has the governance planned to ensure that each of the component projects within the program will combine to deliver the required outcomes and benefits?
+How has the Evaluation Plan addressed the need for each of the component projects within the program to deliver the required outcomes and benefits?

-What is the governance hierarchy established to ensure project reporting can be rolled up to the program level?
+What is the governance hierarchy in place to ensure project delivery and reporting can be rolled up to the program level?